 The EPA requires regular sampling to ensure drinking water safety.
-During 2021 Putnam Community Water Corporation conducted sampling for Bacteria, Disinfection Byproducts, Nitrates, Inorganic, Synthetic organic Chemicals, Volatile Organic Chemicals, PFAS (polyfluoroalkyl Substances) Samples were collected for a total of 25 or more different contaminants, most which were not detected in the Putnam Community Water Corporation's water supply.
+During 2022 Putnam Community Water Corporation conducted or has conducted sampling for Bacteria, Disinfection Byproducts, Nitrates, Inorganic, Synthetic organic Chemicals, Volatile Organic Chemicals, PFAS (polyfluoroalkyl Substances), Lead & Copper.
+Samples were collected for 25 or more different contaminants, most which were not detected in the Putnam Community Water Corporation's water supply.
 The Ohio EPA requires us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though accurate is more than one year old.